wrench-project/eduwrench/web/_pedagogic_modules/pdcc/single_core_computing.md

 order: 110
 usemathjax: true
 submodule: 'pdcc'
-excerpt: 'This module provides basic knowledge about sequential computing (i.e., running a program on a single core).'
 ---

 The goal of this module is to provide you with basic knowledge about sequential computing (i.e., running a program on a single core).
 There is a lot of complexity under the cover, which belongs in Computer Architecture and Operating Systems textbooks.
 We take a very high-level approach, with a main focus on performance.